Welcome to our Admissions FAQ. Here are answers to some questions we have often been asked.

 Can my child transfer to Whitefield in the middle of high school?

-What do I need to do to prepare to enroll my Kindergarten, TK, or Pre-K child?
+What do I need to do to prepare to enroll my Kinder Prep or Kindergarten child?

-Our youngest prospective Whitefieldians are invited to participate in Kindergarten and K Prep (Pre-K) Round-Up in January, which gives parents a chance to learn about our school while their children are assessed for placement and enjoy their first taste of classroom activities and interactions.
+Our youngest prospective Whitefieldians are invited to participate in Kindergarten and Kinder Prep Round-Up in January, which gives parents a chance to learn about our school while their children are assessed for placement and enjoy their first taste of classroom activities and interactions.

 Is there an after school program?

-Parents who cannot pick up their Pre-K-6th grade children when the school bell rings can take advantage of our After Care program.
-Students are able to play, study and socialize until Mom or Dad’s day ends.
+Parents of Kinder Prep – 6th grade children can take advantage of our After Care program.
+Students play, study and socialize until mom or dad pick them up.

 What will my child eat for lunch?

 Our dedicated staff are in the kitchen preparing hot lunch for students that are both nutritious and a great value for families.
 Meals always include fresh, healthy ingredients and are made with as much care as a lunch that Mom or Dad can prepare.

 Where do Whitefield students go after graduation?

 Whitefield graduates are well-equipped to pursue degrees and vocations in all fields.
 Whitefield seniors have averaged in the 90th percentile on the ACT and SAT standardized tests, and 100% of our students have qualified in the essay portion of the exam.
 This placed them higher than students in all of the public schools in Johnson County and Kansas City.

 Six graduates have been recognized as National Merit Finalists, Semi-Finalists or Commended Scholars.
 Students, regardless of grade level or subject matter, routinely score in the top 10-15% nationally on standardized tests, including the ACT and SAT.